 Magnolia “Betty” is a spring-flowering deciduous plant that makes a wonderful specimen tree in residential yards.
 These magnolias are easy to grow, low-maintenance, frost-hardy, and smaller than some of their relatives, growing to a maximum of about 15′ in good conditions.
-Plant one, and you’ll be looking forward to its stunning pink blooms every springtime!
+Plant your own Betty Magnolia and you’ll be looking forward to its stunning pink blooms every springtime!

 Betty Magnolia (Magnolia ‘Betty’) is a hybrid magnolia that’s a cross between a lily magnolia and a star magnolia (M. liliflora ‘Nigra’ and M. stellata ‘Rosea’).
 Both the lily magnolia and the star magnolia are Asian magnolias, and this particular cross is a perfect mix of its parent plants.